City-of-Helsinki/open-city-profile/README.md

      * `OIDC_CLIENT_SECRET`, Tunnistamo client secret for enabling GDPR API authorization code flows
      * `GDPR_AUTH_CALLBACK_URL`, GDPR auth callback URL should be the same which is used by the UI for fetching OAuth/OIDC authorization token for using the GDPR API
-     * `TUNNISTAMO_API_TOKENS_URL`, Tunnistamo URL from which the backend will fetch API tokens for GDPR API use.

 2. Run `docker-compose up`
     * The project is now running at [localhost:8080](http://localhost:8080)